dqromney/markups/projects/training/amazon/aws/aws.md

         - A low-cost object storage server designed for data archiving.
     - Containers
         - Containers package applications's code, configurations, and dependencies into a single object.
+    - Amazon Simple Storage Service or S3
+        - Amazon S3 is an object storage service that can be used to store and retrieve any amount of data, at any time, from anywhere on the web.
+    - Serverless Architectures
+        - Serverless architectures run applications without provisioning, maintaining, and administering servers.
+    - Amazon Elastic Block Store
+        - Amazon EBS provides persistent block level storage volumes for use with Amazon EC2 instances.